 Gardasil is approved for use by females and males 9 through 26 years of age.
 HPV causes several types of cancer, including cervical cancer and anal cancer.
 In people with HIV, HPV is an What is an Opportunistic Infection? fact sheet.that increases the risk of these cancers.
 An opportunistic infection is an infection that occurs more frequently or is more severe in people with weakened immune systems—such as those infected with HIV—than in people with healthy immune systems.
 To learn more about opportunistic infections, read the AIDSinfo

-The Guidelines for the Prevention and Treatment of Opportunistic Infections in HIV-Infected Adults and Adolescents, prepared by the Centers for Disease Control and Prevention (CDC), the National Institutes of Health (NIH), and the HIV Medicine Association of the Infectious Diseases Society of America (IDSA-HIVMA), includes recommendations on the use of Gardasil in HIV-infected individuals.
+The Guidelines for the Prevention and Treatment of Opportunistic Infections in HIV-Infected Adults and Adolescents, prepared by the(CDC), the (NIH), and the HIV Medicine Association of the Diseases Society of America (IDSA-HIVMA), includes recommendations on the use of Gardasil in HIV-infected individuals.